 Thank you.

-Happy New Year and happy Hanukkah to everybody out there.
+Happy New Year and Happy Hanukkah to everybody out there.

 Absolutely.

-Happy New Year to you, Tom, for a healthy, happy and prosperous one as well.
+Happy New Year to you, Tom, for a healthy, happy, and prosperous one as well.

 Roger Hedgecock in right after this.

-Welcome back to the Rush Limbaugh program.
+Welcome back to the Rush Limbaugh Program.

-Roger Hitchcock filling in for Rush, the most listened to fill in talk show host in the history of the world, and uh Rush will be back next Tuesday.
+Roger Hedgecock filling in for Rush, the most listened-to fill-in talk show host in the history of the world.

-Experience proves that the man who obstructs a war in which his nation is engaged, no matter whether right or wrong, occupies no enviable place in life or history.
+U.S. Grant, President of the United States following the Civil War, which he helped to win, wrote in his memoirs, quote, and it applies today, experience proves that the man who obstructs a war in which his nation is engaged, no matter whether right or wrong, occupies no enviable place in life or history.

 He says the history of the defeated rebel will be honorable compared with that of the northern man who aided him by conspiring against his government while being protected by it.

-Ladies and gentlemen, it isn't the first time that a beleaguered wartime president has had to face uh pessimism and dissension to persevere and win a war.
+Ladies and gentlemen, it isn't the first time that a beleaguered wartime president has had to face pessimism and dissension to persevere and win a war.